 Understand your motivations

 Be wary of throwing things out because you’re in a bad mood, only to regret it later.
 If you’re not sure, get as far as packing it up and putting it in the garage or the car and then leave it a couple of days.
+For things that are plain garbage to you like old furniture, let the roll-away dumpster in South Park Township take care of the disposal instead of leaving them in your shed and covered in dust.

 Get some cash back